ParulSharma4501/ParulSharma4501/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hey there, I'm Parul Sharma
+# 👋 Hey there, I'm Parul

 I'm a **Data Engineer** passionate about building scalable, efficient, and reliable data systems that fuel data-driven decisions.
 With hands-on experience in **ETL/ELT development**, **cloud-based data architectures**, and **data orchestration**, I specialize in processing and transforming large volumes of data with performance and precision.

-I focus on creating pipelines that not only work — but scale and last.
+I focus on creating pipelines that not only work - but scale and last.

 ---